Quartz vs Granite Counter Tops; How Do I Choose?

 OK, now the difference?
 Granite is a very porous stone (some colors more than others).
 Therefore, it has a high possibility of staining and needs to be sealed by you at least twice a year.
 The process used for “engineered quartz” makes every slab “non-porous”.
 That’s right!!!
 It never needs to be sealed to prevent staining!
 That spells “maintenance free.”

 Granted, there are a lot of granite colors to choose from.
 You can choose from a subtle and consistent pattern to a pattern that is very unique .
 Quartz colors started out with patterns that were very neutral.
 Now, depending on the brand name you choose (Cambria for example), you can choose a color that looks just like granite…..WITHOUT THE MAINTENANCE!!!
 Also, with so many clients wanting a marble look, quartz is a great choice to get that look and not worry about scratches and staining.
 Since marble is a softer stone, it can be a nightmare for scratches and staining.

 How do you choose?
 Think about how you use your kitchen and what is more important to you.
 Do you worry the kids might spill their grape juice?
 Do you entertain a lot and worry about a wine glass might tip over?
 Are you looking to sell your home and want to get the “wow” factor?
 Once you have these answers, find a professional in a showroom who is knowledgeable and one that makes sure that you know exactly what you are buying.
 There is nothing worse than going through the process, spending the money and not being happy with the results.
 You are ultimately the one who is going to be enjoying it everyday remember, so choose wisely!
 There is no better investment!

-Tim Holick (Food A Holick)This entry was posted in Uncategorized on .
+Tim Holick (Food A Holick)This entry was posted in Countertops on .